 In addition, many employer retirement plans offer clients access to investor advice, planning tools, educational materials and workshops.

-Benefits of an IRA rollover:
+Understanding of an IRA rollover

-When you consolidate, or “roll over,” one or more retirement accounts, you move assets from your retirement plan to an IRA.
+When you consolidate, or roll over, one or more retirement accounts, you move assets from your retirement plan to an IRA.
 Note that many types of retirement accounts, not just workplace plans, can be rolled over into an IRA.
 Advantages of an IRA rollover include:

 - Investment options: IRAs may provide a greater variety of investment options than your workplace plan.
 Many employer plans limit the funds in which you can invest.